dexidp/website/content/docs/connectors/oidc.md

     #
     # basicAuthUnsupported: true

-    # Google supports whitelisting allowed domains when using G Suite
-    # (Google Apps).
-The following field can be set to a list of domains
-    # that can log in:
-    #
-    # hostedDomains:
-    #  - example.com

     # List of additional scopes to request in token response
     # Default is profile and email
     # Full list at https://dexidp.io/docs/custom-scopes-claims-clients/